By: Susan Dugdale

 The whole family can play them, even the little ones from about three or four years old.

-They're perfect for in-home teaching.
+They're perfect for regular school classes or for in-home teaching.
 For even more giggly silliness, video them.
-Get a challenge going with friends or family!
+Get a challenge going with your students, friends or family!

 To make it easier to get started, along with the instructions for each game, I've included a printable of 44 tongue twisters and poems.
 You'll find that at the bottom of the page.

 Let the competition begun!
-Who has the fastest, clearest speech in this family?
+Who has the fastest, clearest speech?

 You can play races in pairs or with three or more.
 You'll need a stop watch or timer and a tongue twister.
 Use one of your own or one from the resource provided.